1946–47 Toronto Maple Leafs season

-The 1946–47 Toronto Maple Leafs season involved winning the Stanley Cup.
+The 1946–47 Toronto Maple Leafs season resulted in the team winning the Stanley Cup, after having missed the playoffs the prior year.
 During the season, Maple Leaf Gardens was the first arena in the NHL to have Plexiglas inserted in the end zones of the rink.

 Off-season

 Frank Selke was involved in the wrong end of a power struggle with Conn Smythe and the club's board of directors.
 Selke was let go, and was immediately signed as the new general manager of the Montreal Canadiens.
 Frank McCool retired of his own volition due to his ulcers, while Lorne Carr, Dave Schriner, Mel Hill and Bob Davidson were asked to retire by the team.
 Babe Pratt was traded to Boston.
 The team brought in several rookies: Bill Barilko, Garth Boesch, Howie Meeker and Sid Smith.

 Regular season

 Despite having a large number of rookies, the team won twenty of their first thirty-one games, led by the play of Meeker.
 Meeker set a rookie record, scoring five goals in a 10–4 win over Chicago on January 8, 1947.
 The team bounced back from a disappointing 1945–46 season to place second and qualify for the playoffs.